Paul Creston: Educator

-Creston was also a teacher, whose students included the composers Irwin Swack, John Corigliano, Alvin Singleton, Elliott Schwartz, Frank Felice, Charles Roland Berry; accordionist and composer William Schimmel; and the jazz musicians Rusty Dedrick and Charlie Queener (See List of music students by teacher: C to F §Paul Creston).
-He wrote the theoretical books Principles of Rhythm (1964) and Rational Metric Notation (1979).
-He taught at Central Washington State College from 1968 to 1975.
+Creston was also a highly regarded professor of composition, whose students included the composers Irwin Swack, John Corigliano, Alvin Singleton, Elliott Schwartz, Frank Felice, Charles Roland Berry; accordionist and composer William Schimmel; the conductor Gerard Schwarz and the jazz musicians Rusty Dedrick and Charlie Queener.

+The use of rhythm in music was of particular interest to Creston and he wrote several texts on the subject including the theoretical books Principles of Rhythm (1964) and Rational Metric Notation (1979) both of which were based upon his Six Preludes (Op.
+38) for piano from 1945.
+His unpublished work Creative Harmony embodies his views on the use of harmony in music.